shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 1. Select **Done**.

 ### Task 4.2 – Modify the My Pending Milestones public view

 In this task, you will perform the following changes to the form:

-- add the Milestone Status to the public view
+- Add the Milestone Status to the public view
-- remove the Status Reason column
+- Remove the Status Reason column
-- edit the filter
+- Edit the filter

 1. Select the **My Pending Milestones** view, select the **Commands** menu (...), and select **Edit** > **Edit in new tab**.